norrisnarwhal/Physics-Revision-Material/README.md

 However, these files will be good for refreshing some concepts throughout the course, as well as providing some further extensions to several topics (which may require a bit more mathematical fluency).

 The final exported PDFs are under the folder "Final".
 The other folders contain the markdown files and other materials.
+If you're reading the files on GitHub, it might be better to read the markdown files.